JonathanVusich/sinter-lang/README.md

 concrete type which improves performance at the expense of compile time code generation.

-Using a trait reference directly will force all types to be pointer-sized, which may incur a boxing penalty.
+Using a trait reference allows dynamic dispatch, but has the limitation of being compatible only with reference classes.
+Inline classes do not contain runtime type information and thus cannot be used for dynamic dispatch.

 ### Defining classes and instances